vintasoftware/medplum-transfer-center-demo/README.md

 # Example: npx medplum post '' "$(cat data/core/core-data.json)"
 ```

-### Core data
+### Core Data

-The core data for the Hospital Regional Portal is stored in the `data/core` directory.
+The core data for the Transfer Center is stored in the `data/core` directory.
 This data is used to populate the Medplum server with the necessary resources for the portal to function.
 The core data includes the following resources:

 | Resource Type | Name                                     |
 | ------------- | ---------------------------------------- |